dailydotdev/docs/docs/key-features/community-picks.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1657719387/cp-3-community-feed_enjtux.png)

 ## Submitting / Scouting a Community Pick
 We want you to submit articles that made a real difference to your tech journey.
-Whether they are in-depth tutorials, interesting perspectives on tech problems, or well thought out and high effort entertainment pieces aimed at developers.
+Whether they are in-depth tutorials, interesting perspectives on tech problems, or well thought out and high effort entertainment pieces aimed at developer(s).

 Above all, we want articles that you believe need more exposure, from authors you admire, that you believe will benefit the daily.dev developer community.

-Low effort, poor quality and (self) promotional content will be removed to ensure a high standard on the platform.
+Low effort, poor quality and (Self) promotional content will be removed to ensure a high standard on the platform.

 :::info
 Before submitting a Community Pick, you should read the [**Community Picks Guidelines**](https://docs.daily.dev/docs/how-does-daily-dev-work/community-picks-submission-guidelines) to ensure your article is suitable for the feed.
 :::

-**Also note:** Submitting a link to the daily.dev feed (AKA Scouting) via Community Picks is straight forward, however you may not have access to Community Picks yet if you do not have enough reputation.
+**Also Note:** Submitting a link to the daily.dev feed (AKA Scouting) via Community Picks is straight forward, however you may not have access to Community Picks yet if you do not have enough reputation.

-### Reputation Requirements
+### Reputation Requirements:
 To be able to submit a Community Pick you need to have at least 250 reputation on daily.dev.
 Once you reach this threshold you will earn the Scout privilege.

-:::tip
+::: tip
 [Learn how to gain reputation](https://docs.daily.dev/docs/how-does-daily-dev-work/reputation) and how reputation works.
 :::